 - a.
 Prescriber is associated with an accredited Center of Comprehensive Care by the Pulmonary Hypertension Association for adult members - b.
-Prescriber is a cardiologist, pulmonologist or physician specializing in PAH for pediatric members - B. Member has PAH defined as WHO Group 1 class of pulmonary hypertension (refer to Appendix) - C. PAH was confirmed by either criterion (1) or criterion (2) below: - 1.
-Right heart catheterization with all of the following results: - i.
+Prescriber is a cardiologist, pulmonologist or physician specializing in PAH for pediatric members - B. Documentation that the member has PAH defined as WHO Group 1 class of pulmonary hypertension (refer to Appendix) - C. PAH was confirmed and patient has documentation of by either criterion (1) or criterion (2) below: - 1.
+Right heart catheterization with documentation of all of the following results: - i.
 Mean pulmonary arterial pressure (mPAP) > 20mmHg - ii.
 Pulmonary capillary wedge pressure (PCWP) ≤ 15 mmHg - iii.
-Pulmonary vascular resistance (PVR) - a.
-For Winrevair requests, pulmonary vascular resistance (PVR) ≥ 5 Wood units while stable on at least 2 PAH medications - b.
-For all other requests, pretreatment pulmonary vascular resistance (PVR) > 3 Wood units - 2.
-For infants less than one year of age with any of the following conditions, PAH was confirmed by Doppler echocardiogram if right heart catheterization cannot be performed. - D. With the exception of members presenting in NYHA functional class IV, documentation that the member has undergone acute vasoreactivity testing and whether or not the results were positive; for those members who demonstrated a positive response to the acute vasoreactivity testing [defined as a fall in mean pulmonary arterial pressure (mPAP) of at least 10 mmHg to less than 40 mmHg with an increased or unchanged cardiac output], documentation must be submitted that PAH has progressed despite maximal medical treatment with a calcium channel blocker
+Pulmonary vascular resistance (PVR)> 2 Wood units in adult members or pulmonary vascular resistance index (PVRI) \geq 3 Wood units x m2 in pediatric members - a.
+For Winrevair requests ONLY, pulmonary vascular resistance (PVR) \geq 5 Wood units while stable on at least 2 PAH medications - 2.
+For infants less than one year of age with any of the following conditions, documentation that the PAH was confirmed by Doppler echocardiogram if right heart catheterization cannot be performed. - D. With the exception of members presenting in NYHA functional class IV, documentation that the member has undergone acute vasoreactivity testing and whether or not the results were positive; for those members who demonstrated a positive response to the acute vasoreactivity testing [defined as a fall in mean pulmonary arterial pressure (mPAP) of at least 10 mmHg to less than 40 mmHg with an increased or unchanged cardiac output], documentation must be submitted that PAH has progressed despite maximal medical treatment with a calcium channel blocker